Where should I invest or save my money?

 Peer-to-peer lending

 Peer-to-peer lending firms typically offer returns on your investment of around 8%, but this type of investment doesn’t come without risk.
-Peer-to-peer lending means you’ll invest your money into a business or project that needs capital to grow.
+Peer-to-peer lending means you’ll invest your money into an Irish business or project that needs capital to grow.
 Your investment is paid back to you with interest, as long as the business or project has succeeded.
 This type of investment might provide a lower risk in times of economic growth.

 Do I need an emergency fund?